A behind-the-scenes look at Suga’s shocking decision to quit the LDP race

-It all started with a group message among Japan Times reporters and editors.
+It all started with a group message among The Japan Times reporters and editors.

 “Suga’s out?” the message, sent at 11:50 a.m.
 Friday, said.